philuttley/statistical-inference/_episodes/12-hypothesis_comparison.md

 ## The likelihood ratio test

 We would like to control the rate of false positive and false negative errors that arise from our test to compare hypotheses.
 To control the fraction of false negative tests, we should first be able to pre-specify our desired value of $$\alpha$$, i.e. we will only reject the null hypothesis in favour of the alternative if the test gives a $$p$$-value, $$p < \alpha$$ where $$\alpha$$ is set to be small enough to be unlikely.
 The choice of $$\alpha$$ should also reflect the importance of the outcome of rejecting the null hypothesis, e.g. does this correspond to the detection of a new particle (usually $$5\sigma$$, or just the detection of an astronomical source where one is already known in another waveband (perhaps 3$$\sigma$$)?
-If $$\alpha$$ is sufficiently small, the risk of a false negative (e.g. detecting a particle or source which isn't real) is low, by definition.
+If $$\alpha$$ is sufficiently small, the risk of a false positive (e.g. detecting a particle or source which isn't real) is low, by definition.

 To control the false negative rate, we need to minimise $$\beta$$, which corresponds to the probability that we reject a true alternative and accept the false null hypothesis.
 The statistical [__power__]({{ page.root }}/reference/#power) of the test is $$1-\beta$$, i.e. by minimising the risk of a false negative we maximise the power of the test.